HenriqueNPinho/FEUP-LBAW/er.md

 ## A3: Information Architecture

->The main goals of this artefact are the following:
+The main goals of this artefact are the following:
-	>- Create a simple prototype for the user interface that includes key features (wireframes)
+	- Create a simple prototype for the user interface that includes key features (wireframes)
-	>- Specify the manner in which the main pages relate to each other
+	- Specify the manner in which the main pages relate to each other

 ### 1. Sitemap

-> Sitemap presenting the overall structure of the web application.
-> Each page must be identified in the sitemap.
-> Multiple instances of the same page (e.g. student profile in SIGARRA) are presented as page stacks.

 ![Site Map](sitemap.png)

 ### 2. Wireframes

-> Wireframes for, at least, two main pages of the web application.
-> Do not include trivial use cases.

 #### UI01: User Homepage
 ![User Homepage](wireframes/Homepage-Visitor.png)